romagny13/mvvmlib-documentation/markup/MvvmLib.CodeGenerators.md

 * Command attribute: for add a DelegateCommand with CanExecute method and Name to specify a custom command name.

+Comments supported on fields and methods for generated properties and commands.

 Sample with MvvmLib

 ```cs